 The Shenzhen Guabao Mint is a subsidiary of the People’s Bank of China (China’s Central Bank).

 The obverse portrays the Temple of Heaven, a UNESCO world heritage site that consists of a complex of religious buildings located in the central parts of Beijing.
 Above the Temple of Heaven is a text in Chinese that means “People’s Republic of China” and inscribed at the bottom is the year of mintage.

-The reverse depicts a loving panda bear gently holding a baby panda with beautiful high mountain tops on the background.
-The face value of the coin is on the left and weight “8 g” and the gold content marked “Au .999” are inscribed at the top of the coin.
+The reverse depicts an annually renewed design of a panda bear.
+The face value of the coin, the weight “8 g” and the gold content marked “Au .999” are inscribed at the top of the coin.

 Your order delivered by Posti and is fully insured.
 After we have received your payment, the products will be dispatched within 24 hours.
 Delivery time is within 1 or 2 working days.
 Posti courier will contact you via phone.

 You are welcome to come and collect your products at our office in Helsinki the same day that we have received your payment.

 The package is fully insured, and in the extremely unlikely case that the package is lost or damaged, we will re-ship the items or refund your money.